wildgracevideo/wildgracevideo-website/content/home/home.md

   I feel beyond fortunate that I have been able to combine my love for creativity and video into my own business and I’m excited to share that same energy and excitement with you.
+title: Denver Video Production Company | Wild Grace Video
-pageTagline: Wild Grace Video is a Denver-based video production company specializing in creating video and photo content for outdoor, travel, and adventure brands.
-We're here for the brands that embrace dreamy escapes and wild adventures—those that confidently stand out and stay true to who they are.
-They're bold, inspiring, and refreshingly different.
+description: Wild Grace Video Productions is a top Denver-based video production company specializing in hotel video production, outdoor product videos and adventure company videos.
+We're here to help you bring your brand to life and help you better connect with your audience.
 videoHighlight:
   title: LET'S SELL **THE EXPERIENCE.**
   videos: